longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Clicking this button takes you back to the :guilabel:`Start Screen` as shown in Figure 1 in the `Launching the Client`_ section.
 The local ``freeciv21-server`` instance will be terminated at this time.
-A subsequent click of :guilabel:`Start new game` will spawn a new instance of the server, however any changes made previously will be lost and you will have to start over.
+A subsequent click of :guilabel:`Start New Game` will spawn a new instance of the server, however any changes made previously will be lost and you will have to start over.

 Pick Nation